dib-lab/2021-paper-ibd/manuscript.md

 Table: Maximum containment between sequences that were increased in abundance in CD and isolate genomes.
 {#tbl:sim}

-While dominating set differential abundance analysis identified genomic sequences that were more abundant in CD, the nature of short shotgun metagenomic sequencing reads precludes haplotype phasing or lineage resolution (CITE: Bickhart), meaning our results likely represent genomic variants from many distinct genomes that would not all naturally occur together in a single isolate genome.
+While dominating set differential abundance analysis identified genomic sequences that were more abundant in CD, the nature of short shotgun metagenomic sequencing reads precludes haplotype phasing or lineage resolution [@doi:10.1038/s41587-021-01130-z], meaning our results likely represent genomic variants from many distinct genomes that would not all naturally occur together in a single isolate genome.
 Therefore, to identify isolate genomes that contain the genomic sequences that were more abundant in CD, we searched the GTDB rs202 database with the significantly differentially abundant sequences (SUPP TAB X).
 On average, the top matching isolate genome contained 63% of the sequences that were more abundant in CD (Table @tbl:sim).